 DIF analyses were conducted for the pre-test and operational items when sample sizes were large enough.
 The UKCAT DIF comparison groups are based on gender, age, ethnicity and SEC.

-For the operational pools, there were 3 occurrences of Category C DIF across all cognitive subtests and comparisons.
-The proportion of Category C DIF out of all possible comparisons across the four cognitive tests was extremely low (i.e., less than 0.07%).
-Of these 3 occurrences, 1 occurred in the Age <20/>35 comparison, 1 in the White/Black comparison, and 1 in the White/Asian comparison.
-For the pretest items, there were 12 occurrences of Category C DIF.
+For operational items in the cognitive test, there were 7 occurrences of Category C DIF across all cognitive subtests and comparisons.
+Of these 7 occurrences, 2 occurred in the age<20/>35 comparison, 4 in the white/black comparison, and 1 in the white/Asian comparison.
+For the pre-test items, there were no occurrences of Category C DIF.